FAIMS/burial-mounds-web/README.md

 Once you done with that, please follow the following steps:

-  1. If you have run the `make_site.py` Python script to generate the Record Pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
+  1. If you have run the `make_site.py` Python script to generate the record pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
   2. Run the `local_images.py` Python script.
-Once that is done, you have finish linking images from the `images/` folder to its associated Record Page.
+Once that is done, you have finish linking images from the `images/` folder to its associated record page.

-Once you have finish all the steps, run the website to test if the images were successfully associated with the Record Page.
+Once you have finish all the steps, run the website to test if the images were successfully associated with the record page.

 [Back to TOC](#table-of-contents)